Betts, Freeman power Dodgers past Giants again, 9-1 - KESQ

 AP Sports Writer

-Trea Turner and Will Smith had RBI singles in the fourth inning for the Dodgers, who scored six runs in their final two at-bats.
-Los Angeles has won four of five and 15 of 20.
+Trea Turner and Will Smith had RBI singles in the fourth inning for the Dodgers, who finished with 11 hits after pouring on six runs in their final two at-bats against the Giants’ short-handed bullpen.

+“I think collectively it was the best game we’ve played (offensively),” Dodgers manager Dave Roberts said.
+“Just a well-played offensive game.”

-Tony Gonsolin (2-0) pitched five innings of three-hit ball for the Dodgers, striking out five and mostly avoiding trouble.
+Gonsolin (2-0) pitched five innings of three-hit ball for the Dodgers, striking out five and avoiding trouble despite allowing the Giants’ leadoff batters to reach base in each of his final four innings.
+San Francisco briefly went ahead in the second when Crawford barely cleared the right-field fence with his second homer of the season.

+“When we get leadoff runners on consistently, we’re going to score runs,” Giants manager Gabe Kapler said.
+“Obviously didn’t happen in this game.
+But they beat us throughout the night.”

 Alex Wood (2-2) yielded four hits and three runs while pitching into the sixth against his former team for the Giants, who have lost three straight and five of six.